-Angry Broken Arrow residents call mayor a 'communist' after city council narrowly passes resolution encouraging masks
+Angry Broken Arrow residents call mayor a 'communist' after City Council narrowly passes resolution encouraging masks

 Nearly all of the residents who spoke out about the mask resolution vehemently opposed even conversation about it, with the majority concluding that the measure was divisive and distracted from more important matters.

-"I just want to urge you, that these masks ordinances are a burden on businesses and health considerations," said one Broken Arrow resident who claimed he only patronized businesses that did not require face-coverings.
+"I just want to urge you, that these mask ordinances are a burden on businesses and health considerations," said one Broken Arrow resident who claimed he patronizes only businesses that do not require face coverings.

-Another, Tricia Washburn, told members of the city council that no elected official possessed "the legal authority to even suggest" what people should wear or pass any resolution that would restrict "my liberty as a law-abiding citizen."
+Another, Tricia Washburn, told the city councilors that no elected official possesses "the legal authority to even suggest" what people should wear or pass any resolution that would restrict "my liberty as a law-abiding citizen."

-The lone public speakers who supported the resolution indicated its need as a public service announcement to encourage more residents to follow CDC guidelines.
+The lone public speaker who supported the resolution indicated its need as a public service announcement to encourage more residents to follow federal Centers for Disease Control and Prevention guidelines.

-As of Wednesday, Broken Arrow had 15,618 confirmed coronavirus infections and the third-most virus-related fatalities in Oklahoma, with 140 since March.
+As of Wednesday, Broken Arrow had 15,618 confirmed coronavirus infections and the third-most virus-related deaths in Oklahoma, with 140 since March.